Directed by: Stephen Sommers || Produced by: Sean Daniel, James Jacks

 One of the few high-profile, non-LOTR franchises to survive the early proliferation of digital FX and stand the test of time is Stephen Sommers’ Mummy.
 A re-imagining of the classic original 1932 horror film of the same name, both The Mummy (1999) and The Mummy Returns (2001) are forerunners of modern franchise reinventions like Christopher Nolan’s Dark Knight Trilogy (2005, 2008, 2012) and The Planet of the Apes (2011, 2014, 2017).
 Tonally, franchise remakes such as these share little to nothing with their original namesakes besides a loose premise and the obvious brand name.

 Adding to this effective, dynamic action cinematography is the series’ alluring Old World mythology and adventure serial aesthetic.
 While it probably isn’t fair to classify The Mummy and TMR as Indiana Jones (1981, 1984, 1989) riffs, given how the latter was itself a throwback to pulp tomb raider narratives of the 1920s, 30s, and 40s, The Mummy franchise is perhaps the lone spiritual successor to Indiana Jones that executes that quasi-fantastical adventure serial tone.
-The Tomb Raider films (2001, 2003) don’t cut it, and even the Indian Jones franchise has become a shadow of its former self (e.g. The Kingdom of the Crystal Skull ).
 The Mummy’s ancient Egyptian mythological world building is a large part of the movies’ charm, and contrasts well with the modern, cocksure, swashbuckling archetypes brought to life by Brendan Fraser, Rachel Weisz, John Hannah, and Oded Fehr.
 The physical sets are extravagant and convincing, while unforgettable location-photography from Morocco to Portugal to even London suck both characters and audience into this memorable adventure.

 With all that in mind, perhaps the most endearing aspects of both films are their human (and superhuman) characters.
 The aforementioned Fraser and Weisz as the charismatic gunslinger and academic tomb raider, respectively, embrace their witty, blockbuster dialogue and boast tremendous chemistry with each other and their supporting cast.
 You can tell castmembers had a blast filmming these movies given the fluidity of their one-liners, sarcastic retorts, and deadpan humor, much of which juxtaposes brilliantly with the films’ horror and action elements.
 In contrast with certain modern blockbuster franchises, The Mummy’s humor feels natural and associated with personality archetypes rather than abrupt, forced subversions of otherwise serious, dramatic moments.
-Neither The Mummy nor TMR undercut an emotional plot-point for a cheap joke or random quip, which is a significant reason why — in addition to the series’ use of on-location photography, CQC, and elaborate sets — their story’s maintain tension without sacrificing levity.
+Neither The Mummy nor TMR undercut an emotional plot-point for a cheap joke or random quip, which is a significant reason why their stories maintain tension without sacrificing levity.

 The action sequences themselves have stood the test of time thanks to their editing, musical score, and versatility.
 Both films utilize extensive sequences involving everything from fisticuffs to bladed weapons to firearm shootouts to vehicular chases.
 Digital FX, particularly in the 1999 film, are used to embellish or elaborate these grounded set-pieces, save for a few notable exceptions like the sandstorm sequence featured in the original film’s marketing.
 Stephen Sommers demonstrates fluid parallel editing across both films, cutting back and forth between multiple characters in sometimes multiple locations for added, rather than diminished effect.
 The ensemble nature of these fight scenes compliment the cast’s amusing banter and coalesce with the rousing score, penned by Jerry Goldsmith in The Mummy and Alan Silvestri in TMR.